JDonahue44/Project-2---NBA-2016-Draft/README.md

 These crucial columns gave me insight into how players were drafted based on how they measured in these key categories, but I wanted to focus on Wingspan.
 In the NBA space is crucial vertically & horizontally and the ability to take up that space with your wingspan is important.
 In the data I was able to see that the 1st round of picks were clustered inside the wingspans of 80.0 & 87.5 inches with 1 outlier.
+As I built out some of my models I was able to Decision Tree Model that had an accuracy of 72.7%.
+The data being built around NBA Players data it was imperfect especially with the difficuly & nuance of drafting NBA Players.